|

 Where there is no life at all anymore happiness nor unhappiness can be

-until now from the standpoint of the one to come, i seldom see
+(or until not very long ago) from the standpoint of the one to come, i

-a sparrow flying in and out of a banqueting hall.
-Believing it
+seldom see a sparrow flying in and out of a banqueting hall.

-to be snugly safe and comfortable inside, with a wonderful fire
+Believing it to be snugly safe and comfortable inside, with a wonderful

-warming the hall, by far the greater majority of the sparrows of the old
+fire warming the hall, by far the greater majority of the sparrows of the

-denomination stay inside, not in the least planning to vanish into
+stay inside, not in the least planning to vanish into the unknown; and

 Ignorant of what is to be found beyond the supernatural pale of